Developing sensor technology for research application

 It's essential to maintain low infusion rates (< 2 mL/hr) to prevent fluid overload in infants.
 However, at such low infusion rates, current systems can take up to an hour to detect blockages9, which is longer than the half-life of critical drugs.
 This delay significantly increases the likelihood of adverse drug events in the NICU, where each IV-related adverse event can add up to €10k in additional healthcare costs.

 The FDA has highlighted this concern, issuing safety alerts about the severe clinical consequences of IV flow instability at low rates in neonatal patients7,8.
 Similarly, major MedTech companies have also acknowledged the risks of infusion interruption while administering high-risk IV infusions8.
-Urgent action is thus necessary to enhance the safety of these vulnerable patients.

 1. Preterm birth: World Health Organization (WHO) factsheet.
 Link (2023).